atsuya/tensoid/README.md

 browsers.
 However, `tensoid` sends a chunk to server and the server sends it to receiver.
 But you know, it doesn't use flash!

+Other thing is a name of file downloaded.
+At the moment, it tries to download with some weird name without file extension.
+You should rename the name, especially the file extension to use it with appropriate application.

 ## Demo